TimDettmers/sparse_learning/README.md

 ## Extending the Library

-Some changes to the library are still pending which will enable the easy extension with your own sparse learning library.
+Some changes to the library are still pending which will enable the easy extension with your own sparse learning algorithm.
 Stay tuned.

 [template]: https://timdettmers.com/wp-content/uploads/2019/07/code.png "Generic example usage of sparse learning library."